 - R. Sampson, "Recording Your Observations", in T. Dickinson and A. Dyer, The Backyard Astronomer's Guide, 3rd edition, rev. and expanded (Richmond Hill: Firefly, 2008), ISBN-13: 978-1554073443, pp. 154-155: an encouraging introduction - note also that Dickinson and Dyer have used both drawings and ccd images throughout the book

-- Alexander Massey's instructions for learning the effective DSO sketching technique developed by the late Scott Mellish (1963-2011).
+- Alexander Massey's instructions and video for learning the effective DSO sketching technique developed by the late Scott Mellish (1963-2011).
 Alex is a superb astronomical draftsman (see below), and a worthy successor to Scott.
 Alex can be followed at his blog

 Historical note: The Mellish technique is an astronomical application of standard procedures for using dry pastels, such as the dry-wash technique.
 Such techniques are described in books of instruction for those learning pastel painting.
 Intriguingly, many of the techniques Scott skillfully applied to depicting celestial objects can be found in the 17th- and 18th-century practice of pastel painting.
 It is not known if he was aware of those precedents, but he deserves credit for applying them to the modern practice of astronomical sketching.